Tidal deformability in neutron stars from a microscopic point of view: The speed of sound in neutron star matter

 \subsection{Subluminar and non-conformal}

 The content of this section is based on Ref.~\cite{S+A_2025}, where we discussed how causality and maximum-mass constraints pose considerable restrictions on the general features of the high-density EoS, if such continuation follows an ab intio portion.
+We also recall that our matching densities are $\rho_1$ = 0.277 $fm^3$ and $\rho_2$ = 0.506 $fm^3$.

 Parametrizations of the high-density EoS in terms of the speed of sound can be used as an alternative to, or in combination with the popular polytropic extensions.
 Defining $\rho_0$, $\epsilon_0$, and $P_0$ as the baryon density, the energy density, and the pressure at threshold (the density at which the EoS parametrization is attached to the previous piece), we write~\cite{Kan+21, Tew18}, for $i \ge 1$,